plthon/ai-notebooks/Sensor Data Anomaly Detection/README.md

 # Sensor Data Anomaly Detection

-## Description

-This repository contains a Python project for analyzing and deriving meaningful insights from sensor data of a tool.
-The objective of this project is to process and explore the data, visualize the findings, and develop an anomaly detection model.

 ## Background

 In semiconductor industry, a wafer goes through fabrication process that involves various tools, and a recipe defines how the wafer is processed by a tool.
 A wafer lot is a batch of multiple wafers that belong to the same technology and product.